 The transition to agriculture (known as the Neolithic Revolution) led to profound social changes.
 Hierarchies and city-states emerged, leading ultimately to the development of the great civilizations of antiquity.
-In Egypt, for instance, state hierarchy rose rapidly following the adoption of farming in the Nile valley and enabled the construction of the great pyramids in the third millennium BCE.
-Other regions of the world, however, followed a very different path: no state institutions emerged in New Guinea, even though agriculture was adopted there at about the same time as in Egypt.
+In Egypt, for example, state hierarchy grew rapidly following the adoption of farming in the Nile Valley and enabled the construction of the great pyramids in the third millennium BCE.
+Other regions of the world, however, followed a very different path: no state institutions emerged in New Guinea, even though agriculture was adopted there at about the same time as in Egypt.1

-We offer an explanation for the development of hierarchy and the emergence of states following the Neolithic Revolution, and for regional differences in these social institutions.
-The key factor for the emergence of hierarchy, we posit, is the ability of the elite to appropriate food crops from farmers.
-Thus, regional differences in the suitability of land for roots and tubers, which are less appropriable, or cereals, which are more appropriable, can lead to differences in the formation of hierarchy and state institutions, and thereby explain persistent differences in economic development.
-We further argue that the standard explanation, maintaining that the key factor for the emergence of hierarchy is land productivity, is flawed.
+We offer an explanation for this disparity.
+The key factor for the emergence of hierarchy following the Neolithic Revolution, we posit, was the ability of the elite to appropriate food crops from farmers.
+Thus, regional variations in the suitability of land for roots and tubers, which are less appropriable, or cereals, which are more appropriable, can account for differences in the formation of hierarchy and related state institutions.
+We argue further that the conventional theory that higher productivity and food surplus were the key causal factor for the emergence of hierarchy is flawed.
 Our empirical investigation supports both claims.

-An extensive empirical literature has documented high correlations between income per capita across countries and geographic variables.
-Ever since Montesquieu (1748, book 14) asserted that the tropics are backward because people in hot climates tend to be timid and lazy, various environmental theories have been proposed to explain the disparity between countries such as Ancient Egypt and New Guinea.
-Nowadays, two main geographic features of the tropics are typically suggested to have impeded its development: low agricultural productivity and high burden of disease.
-Diamond (1997) emphasizes how the east-west orientation of Eurasia resulted in greater variety and productivity of cultivable crops and in more developed social institutions.
-In other parts of the world such as in New Guinea, he argues, low productivity prevented the formation of surplus and thus retarded the emergence of state institutions.
-Olsson and Hibbs (2005) support Diamond's theory by showing a strong effect of geography and plant variety on economic development.
+Ever since Montesquieu (1748, book 14) asserted that the tropics were backward because people in hot climates tend to be timid and lazy, there have been various attempts to develop an environmental theory that explains the differences between countries such as ancient Egypt and New Guinea.2 Nowadays, two main features of the tropics are typically argued to have impeded its development: low agricultural productivity and high burden of disease.3 According to Diamond (1997), the east-west orientation of Eurasia resulted in greater plant variety and thereby in higher productivity of cultivable crops, which created food surplus and led to more developed social institutions.
+In other parts of the world such as in New Guinea, he argues, low productivity prevented the generation of surplus and thus retarded the emergence of state institutions and impeded economic development.4

-&lt;sup>1According to Denham (2011), systematic cultivation of bananas, taro and yam in New Guinea occurred ca. 5000-4500 BCE
+1According to Denham (2011), systematic cultivation of bananas, taro and yam in New Guinea occurred ca. 5000-4500 BCE.